pmean/papers-and-presentations/kc-lead-impact/src/dbhi-presentation.md

 </div>

-### "An Interdisciplinary Approach to Health Disparities Research and Intervention: The Case of Childhood Asthma in Kansas City"
+### Natalie Kane, Childhood asthma

 ![](../images/kane.png)

 <div class="notes">

 Natalie Kane, pictured here, wrote a dissertation examining how asthma can be exacerbated by poor housing conditions and other environmental variables such as proximity to point sources of pollution.
+The title of her dissertation is "An Interdisciplinary Approach to Health Disparities Research and Intervention: The Case of Childhood Asthma in Kansas City"

 She graduated from UMKC in 2020, worked as a post-doc at Children's Mercy under the direction of Mark Hoffman, and is now working for My Sidewalk, an organization helping communities to access data useful for planning and lobbying efforts.